systemsexpert-pxl/selabs/apps/flask-hello-world/README.md

 ### Containerizing

-The flask app can be easibly containerzied by using the official `python:3.8` image on docker hub.
+The flask app can be easily containerzied by using the official `python:3.8` image on docker hub.

 ## Useful tips